e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **No `AbstractAssembly`; one root `AbstractComponent`** ([D-039][d-039]).

-**Why.** The domain hierarchies — `AbstractAircraft`, the engine families — have to carry both classes: a slot declared `E <: AbstractEngine` must accept a primitive `PistonEngine` and a composite turbofan assembly alike.
+**Why.** The domain hierarchies — `AbstractAircraft`, the engine families — have to carry both classes: a field declared `E <: AbstractEngine` must accept a primitive `PistonEngine` and a composite turbofan assembly alike.
 And class is implementation detail behind the contract ([§8.3][s8-3]).